juanbkm/donor2019/content/modalities/global-funds.md

     image: gef.png
     ccpsc: $249.3 million
     description: |
       The Global Environment Facility (GEF), established in 1991, is global partnership that helps tackle the planet’s most pressing environmental problems.
 GEF brings together 183 countries, international institutions, nongovernmental organizations, and the private sector, joined by the objective of helping developing countries address environmental problems.
-The GEF administers three funds:
+The GEF administers six trust funds.
+ADB participates in three of these trust funds, specifically:

       * GEF Trust Fund - supports activities within the GEF Focal Areas
       * Least Developed Countries Fund (LDCF) - addresses the special needs of the 51 least developed countries that are especially vulnerable to the adverse impacts of climate change.
-In 2019, LDCF provided US$290,000 in replenishment funds.
+In 2019, LDCF provided $290,000 in replenishment funds.
       * Special Climate Change Fund (SCCF) - supports adaptation and technology transfer in all developing countries party to the United Nations Framework Convention on Climate Change

       In 2019, the GEF cofinanced projects aiming to [mainstream climate resilience for green cities development in Viet Nam](https://www.adb.org/projects/47274-003/main), and another [supporting the preparation of urban services improvement project in Myanmar](https://www.adb.org/projects/50109-001/main).
-GEF also provided US$140,000 in replenishment funds in 2019.

   - name: Global Partnership for Education
     id: gpe
     url: http://www.globalpartnership.org/